 ‘‘Are courts encroaching on the powers of the executive’ The Hindu (Jan 22, 2021),

 ‘Are courts encroaching on the powers of the executive’ The Hindu Parley podcast (Jan 2021) (This is an expanded version of the op-ed above)

-‘The Making of the Indian Constitution: A focus on Process and Methods’ Public Lecture delivered ‘The Making of the Indian Constitution: A focus on process and methods’, delivered as a public lecture at the workshop on “The Idea of the Indian Constitution, Chapter II’ organized by Takshila Foundation and History for Peace project at the Delhi Public School, Pune, between Feb 07-09, 2020.
+‘The Making of the Indian Constitution: A focus on Process and Methods’ delivered as a public lecture at the workshop on “The Idea of the Indian Constitution, Chapter II,’ organized by Takshila Foundation and History for Peace project at the Delhi Public School, Pune, between Feb 07-09, 2020.

 Click here for Arun’s SSRN page where some of his publications are freely accessible.